brandur/sorg/content/articles/aws-intrinsic-static.md

     - secure: svmpm...
 ```

-Note that the plaintext values of these secure keys are only available to
+Note that the plaintext values of these secure keys are
-builds that are happening on the master branch of your repository.
-If someone
+only available to builds that are happening on the master
-forks your repository and builds their own branch, these values will not be
+branch of your repository.
+If someone forks your repository
+and builds their own branch, these values won't be present
-available and upload to S3 won't occur.
+and the upload to S3 won't occur.

 [See a complete Travis configuration here][travis-yml].